-Experimental Pharmacology and Drug Discovery welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Research Snapshot, Review, Specialty Grand Challenge and Technology Report.
+Experimental Pharmacology and Drug Discovery welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Experimental Pharmacology and Drug Discovery, where they are peer-reviewed by the Associate and Review Editors of the specialty section.